TiBarification/SCPDiscord-LabAPI/docs/Languages.md

 Also make sure to turn off language regeneration in the config or your changes will be overwritten!

-If you are making a new language you can copy the english.yml file and name the new file something in all lowercase.
-Otherwise you can just edit the english file directly as long as you have turned off overwriting the language files in the config.
+**If you are making a new language:**  Copy the `english.yml` file and name it whatever the new language is called.
+Set this name in your plugin config and edit the new file however you wish.

+**If you are editing an existing language:** Turn off language regeneration in the config and start editing the language file.
 Below is a more in depth guide, but you can just edit the existing words instead if you wish.

-If you want to you can submit your language file to the default languages by either making a pull request here on GitHub or by sending it to me either in an issue here or in Discord.
+When you are done editing the language file you can submit it here by:
+1. Create a fork.
+2. Upload/update the language file on your fork.
+3. Open a pull request to the main branch of this repository from your branch on your fork.

+You don't have to update the code to load the default language, I can do that for you when you open your pull request.

+While I would prefer you submitting the language changes on GitHub you can also send me the file in Discord.

+## Language file structure

 ### Messages
 These are the messages that are sent to Discord, you can add variables to them with the <var:name> syntax.
 If you for instance want to add an IP-address to the OnConnect event message you can put `"Player is connecting with IP address <var:ipaddress>."` which will become something like `Player is connecting with IP address 127.0.0.1.` in Discord.